nick123455/calculator/README.md

 # calculator
 Please send me your appearance suggestions.
+How to make .exe with .java?